-IT organizations can develop threat intelligence through their own activities and interactions (discovering a suspicious event, identifying it as a security incident, correlating it with a specific type of attack from a specific source, etc.).
+IT organizations can develop threat intelligence through their activities and interactions (discovering a suspicious event, identifying it as a security incident, correlating it with a specific type of attack from a specific source, etc.).
 More commonly, IT organizations develop threat intelligence by interfacing with external organizations, such as partner businesses, cyber security experts or consultants who maintain an up-to-date database of known cyber threats.

-Indicators of Compromise are the "red flags" of cyber security incidents.
+IoC are the "red flags" of cyber security incidents.
 A security breach in a network or application could be indicated by the contents of a single event log, or there could be several event logs establishing a pattern of activity that indicates a security breach.
-IT organizations must collect threat intelligence to enhance their ability to recognize general and specific IoCs that could indicate a security breach.
+IT organizations must collect threat intelligence to enhance their ability to recognize general and specific IoC that could indicate a security breach.
 We identify some of the most common IoCs that enterprise organizations should be equipped to detect and investigate:

-Suspicious Registry Changes - When a cyber attacker injects malware into your systems, the malicious code can create chaos by making changes to registries and system files that make it difficult for SecOps to quarantine and ultimately recover the affected systems.
+When a cyber attacker injects malware into your systems, the malicious code can create chaos by making changes to registries and system files that make it difficult for SecOps to quarantine and ultimately recover the affected systems.
 Some cyber attacks may try to install specialized software that necessitates changes to registry files, like packet sniffers that capture information exchanged on the network.
 It is often easier for IT organizations to detect these suspicious configuration changes that are made to support malicious tools on the network.